gchq/stroom-spark-datasource/README.md

 Using this library it is possible to search Stroom indexes from Apache Spark, both via the DSL and via Spark SQL.

+This DataSource is currently built for v2.4.8, and has been tested with v2.4.3, v2.4.7 and v2.4.8.
-This DataSource is compatible with Apache Spark v2.4.3, but it might also work without modification on similar versions of Apache Spark.
+It is also likely to be compatible with other versions of Apache Spark v2.4.x

 ## Building